 The Magni is one of Kennerton Audio’s more accessible models.
 I’ve previously listened to their Gjallarhorn GH 50 JM and Thror models, both of which I found exquisite.
 However, at around $749, the Magni sits well below the $1,299 price of the Gjallarhorn GH 50 JM and the $3,499 price of the Thror.
 I’m interested to hear a lower price model from Kennerton, as I can tell they’re not willing to make many compromises in their build or design.
 The Magni still features many of the same elements and mechanisms as Kennerton’s higher priced models, so I was eager to see how it would sound.
+I also did a video review of the Magni, which you can watch here.

 What’s in the box: